Understanding Autism Burnout: Signs, Effects, + How to Recover

 Safe, predictable environments

 A calm, sensory-friendly space can make or break recovery.
-Many people benefit from quiet, dim lighting, comfortable clothes, noise-canceling headphones, or weighted blankets.
+Many individuals benefit from quiet, dim lighting, comfortable clothes, noise-canceling headphones, or weighted blankets.
 Predictable routines and clear boundaries help reduce uncertainty and overwhelm.

 One of the biggest contributors to burnout is chronic masking or suppressing natural autistic traits to fit in.
 Recovery often involves exploring ways to drop the mask safely.
 That might mean stimming freely, communicating needs honestly, or being open about sensory limits.